Conference centre manager

 - travel and tourism.

-Some degree in areas such as hospitality, travel and tourism, or events management are accredited by the Institute of Hospitality as meeting recognised levels of professional knowledge and skills relevant to the needs of the industry.
+Some degrees in areas such as hospitality, tourism or events management are accredited by the Institute of Hospitality as meeting recognised levels of professional knowledge and skills relevant to the needs of the industry.
 Search the list of accredited programmes.

 Entry without a degree or HND is common as many people work their way up to management level through on-the-job training and qualifications.